-Instead of money, give your team members credit when presenting an achievement.
-Always thank them for their individual contributions, and help them develop their strengths and skills.
+Whereas no doubt more money can help them feel extrinsically motivated, start with intrinsic motivations first.
 When your team members see that you care about their best interests, it will become easier for them to feel loyalty.
-And as a result, become proactive towards achieving the things that matter to you.
+And as a result, become proactive toward achieving the things that matter to you.

 Volunteer workers are usually motivated and excited about contributing to the community and positive change.
 However, the harsh reality of their cause can easily dull any spirit.
 In some situations, volunteers could lose focus because they begin to doubt how much change their 'little' contributions can bring, pushing them to overcompensate.

-It is important that you prepare your volunteers for the reality of the work, especially if your cause is a delicate one.
+It is important that you prepare your volunteers for the reality of the work, especially if your cause is delicate.
 When your team goes in knowing what to expect, it's harder for the harsh reality to dissuade them.
 Keep yourself accessible to them by making it clear that you are the go-to person for their concerns.

-It's easy for volunteers to feel like one-of-the-many because welfare concerns are concentrated on the cause.
-Always ensure that they are as comfortable as possible and encourage community-building so volunteers also look out for each other.
+It's easy for volunteers to feel like one of the many because welfare concerns are concentrated on the cause.
+Always ensure they are as comfortable as possible and encourage community-building, so volunteers also look out for each other.

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.